vroh2020/dripify-dashboard-82/PRIVACY_POLICY.md

-# Privacy Policy for Dripify AI
+# Privacy Policy for OutfitGrader AI

 **Last Updated:** July 15, 2024

-Welcome to Dripify AI ("we," "our," or "us").
+Welcome to OutfitGrader AI ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal data.
 This privacy policy explains how we collect, use, and safeguard your information when you use our mobile application ("App").

 We encourage you to read this privacy policy carefully.
 If you do not agree with the terms of this privacy policy, please do not access the App.